Reverting to a Restore Point

 How to view more restore points

 To view more choices check the box Show more restore points (bottom left).
 This will display older restore points.
-On Windows 10 it will also display regular volume snapshots.
+It will also display regular volume snapshots.

 Using a regular volume snapshot (not recommended)

 In an emergency if you do not have a restore point available, you might be able to restore your computer from a regular volume snapshot instead of from a restore point.
 (See Show more restore points above.)
 This is not recommended, however, because a regular snapshot is merely an image of the computer in a “crash-consistent” state, which is equivalent to simply turning off the power.

 Note: Always consult with a technical support professional before attempting to do a System Restore.
 Always do a full backup first.

 For more information about System Restore, see the following resources:

 - The Complete Guide to Windows System Restore

 - Using System Restore to Recover your Windows 7 Computer

 The above topics refer to Windows 7 but they also apply to Windows 10/11.